LeTanque/guacamole/macosHome/README.md

 brew cask install font-hack-nerd-font
 ```

+## Hack font

-## Hack font, which is not used in the theme
+Not used in the theme

 https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack